Southwest Chicken Salad

 - grated cheese

-Tips for making this salad:
+Tips for making Southwest Chicken Salad:

 (Scroll down for complete recipe including nutritional information.)